-- If the function is supported: the function is activated by entering the code word 0x12345678 once in CoE index 0xF008 and remains active as long as the code word is not changed.
+- If the function is supported: the function is activated by entering the code word 0x12345678 once in CoE 0xF008 and remains active as long as the code word is not changed.
 After switching the device on it is then inactive.
-Changed CoE values are not saved in the EEPROM and can thus be changed any number of times. - If the function is not supported: continuous changing of CoE values is not permissible in view of the lifetime limit.
+Changed CoE values are not saved in the EEPROM and can thus be changed any number of times. - Function is not supported: continuous changing of CoE values is not permissible in view of the lifetime limit.